rudylacrete/sigfox-td12xx-driver/README.md

 # Usage

-Basically, you just need to require the module and instanciate the driver with the good port name:
+Basically, you just need to require the module and instanciate the driver with the proper port name:

 ```
 const Driver = require('sigfox-td12xx-driver');